Descent and vanishing in chromatic algebraic $K$-theory via group actions: Review of nilpotence

+\begin{proposition} Given an $(\sF, \epsilon)$-nilpotent $G$-spectrum $X$, the natural comparison maps become equivalences after applying $L_{T(n)}$ for any height $n$ and implicit prime $p$; moreover, the functor $L_{T(n)}$ can be applied either inside or outside the homotopy limit on the right of \eqref{FcompmapX}, i.e., the map

+is an equivalence. \end{proposition} \begin{proof} Fix $n$ and the implicit prime $p$.
+Given an $\sF$-nilpotent $G$-spectrum $X$, the maps of \eqref{FcompmapX} are equivalences, cf.~\cite[Prop.~2.8]{MNN19} (in particular, $X$ is $\sF$-complete).
+If $X$ is $\sF$-nilpotent then the $T(n)$-localization of $X$ remains $\sF$-nilpotent by a thick subcategory argument, whence \eqref{compmap2X} is also an equivalence.
+Now the collection of $G$-spectra for which \eqref{FcompmapX} and \eqref{compmap2X} are equivalences is a thick subcategory which contains the $\sF$-nilpotent $G$-spectra and the $G$-spectra of the form $F \otimes Y$ for $Y \in \GSpec$ and $F$ a finite torsion spectrum of type (at $p$) $\geq n+1$; this collection therefore contains the $(\sF, \epsilon)$-nilpotent $G$-spectra. \end{proof}

 We now discuss some criteria for nilpotence, starting with the case of the family $\triv$ consisting only of the trivial subgroup.
-Let $EG$ denote the universal free $G$-space.
-Let $\widetilde{EG}$ denote the cofiber of $EG_+ \to \mathbb{S}$ in $\GSpec$; it is naturally an algebra object in $\GSpec$, as the localization of $\mathbb{S}$ in $\GSpec$ away from the localizing $\otimes$-ideal generated by the free $G$-spectra, cf.~\cite[Sec.~6.1]{MNN17}.
+Let $EG$ denote the universal free $G$-space (or equivalently the classifying space of the family consisting of the trivial subgroup).
+Let $\widetilde{EG}$ denote the cofiber of $EG_+ \to \mathbb{S}$ in $\GSpec$; it is naturally an algebra object in $\GSpec$, as the smashing localization of $\mathbb{S}$ in $\GSpec$ away from the localizing $\otimes$-ideal generated by the free $G$-spectra, cf.~\cite[Prop.~6.5]{MNN17}.
 In the following, let $R$ be an associative algebra in $\GSpec$.
 Then we consider the associative algebra $ (R \otimes \widetilde{EG})^G$ in $\sp$.
-Since $EG = (G)_{hG}$ (in the $\infty$-category of $G$-spaces), we have a cofiber sequence
+Since $EG = (G)_{hG}$ (in the $\infty$-category of $G$-anima), we have a cofiber sequence

 where $R_{hG} = R^{\left\{1\right\}}_{hG}$ and $R_{hG} \to R^G$ is the transfer for the $G$-spectrum $R$.

 \begin{proposition}[Criteria for $\triv$-nilpotence] An associative algebra $R$ in $\sp_G$ is $\triv$-nilpotent (for $\triv = \left\{(1)\right\}$) if and only if $(R \otimes \widetilde{EG})^G$ is contractible. \end{proposition}